petergridge/Irrigation-Card/README.md

 # Custom Card for Irrigation Component V4 <img src="https://github.com/petergridge/irrigation_card/blob/main/icon.png" alt="drawing" width="75"/>

 This card works with [Irrigation Component](https://github.com/petergridge/irrigation_component_v4) and provides an interface reflecting the configuration of the irrigation custom component.
+Kudos to the HA team, this card utilises the capabilities of the default entities card.

 ## Installation
 HACS installation